rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/get-retrieves-a-list-of-servers-servers.rst

 Retrieves list of all servers (only IDs, names, and links).

 Servers contain a status attribute that indicates the current server state.
 You can filter on the server status when you complete a list servers request.
 The server status is returned in the response body.

-For a full list of possible server status values, see.

-For more information on the extended status extension ( ``OS-EXT-STS:power_state``, ``OS-EXT-STS:vm_state``, and ``OS-EXT-STS:task_state`` see.
+For a full list of possible server status values including the extended status extension ( ``OS-EXT-STS:power_state``, ``OS-EXT-STS:vm_state``, and ``OS-EXT-STS:task_state``), see :ref:`Extended status extension <extended-status-extension>`.